 19. ENJOY the breathtaking panoramic views from Seru Largu overlooking the southern part of the island.
 This is a scenic spot for photographers from where, Klein Bonaire, Kralendijk, Lac Bay, the salt company, and more can be seen.
 Great spot for stargazing.

 20. DRIVE through the 13,500 acre or 5,463 hectors of Washington/Slagbaai National Park.
-Take the "green" short route or the more scenic "yellow" longer route.
-Bring along refreshments or make a stop at the Boca Slagbaai Restaurant for a local lunch and cold drinks.
+Take the “green” short route or the more scenic “yellow” longer route.
+Bring along refreshments or buy some at the entrance for a seaside picnic lunch.

 21. DANCE the night away at Karel’s Beach Bar, located in the center of Kralendijk or enjoy a free dance workshop on Thursday evenings at 7:00 PM (locations vary), where you can learn Salsa, Bachata, Zouk, and other regional dances.

 22. JOIN the parades at Carnival time in February or March.
 Dress up in crazy costumes; enjoy the fun in Rincon, then return to Kralendijk to continue the festivities.

 23. FIND a comfortable seat on a dune by the salt flats and watch the salt being loaded by conveyer belt onto a freighter.
 The salt is loaded at a rate of 2,000 tons per hour.
 Fallen salt crystals can be found and kept as a souvenir.

 24. EXPERIENCE Bonaire’s Sailing Regatta held in October.
 It is truly a spectator’s sport with the action clearly visible from shore.
 The week long festivities include nightly entertainment, and the event is held at Coco Beach.